aptos-foundation/AIPs/README.md

 ## Notice regarding rejected or stale AIPs
 * If an AIP Author is not actively engaging in their PR's and Issues, they will be closed after 14 days due to inactivity.
 * If an AIP has been rejected, please review the feedback provided for further guidance.

-## Renaming AIPs
-* If AIP needs to be renamed at a later date, the format will be New AIP Name (Old AIP Name)